 Website Editor’s Notes

 3. Jenny Mosley’s educational Golden Model is used in many different schools and Early Years settings.
 Jenny trains staff through conferencing and schools training.
+Read about training for Midday Supervisors and Lunchtime Supervisors.

 5. Jenny’s latest book, ‘How to Create Calm Dining Halls’ is now available for sale and is becoming very popular with schools.